mekadomus/smart-fluid-flow-meter/README.md

 ### Configuration

-When the device is in factory settings (Green, yellow and red LEDs on), the ESP32 will start an access point named `my-esp32-ssid`.
+When the device is in factory settings (Green, yellow and red LEDs on), the firmware will start an access point named `my-esp32-ssid`.
 Connect to the access point using the password `APassword`.

 Once connected, navigate to the url: `sffm.mekadomus.com`.
 You should get a screen like the following: